The Physics Of Hockey

 A hockey puck is made of a hard vulcanized rubber material, able to withstand the high level of wear and tear during a game.
 They are colored black in order to be highly visible against the surface of the ice.

 Hockey pucks are frozen prior to being used in a game.
 This reduces the level of friction the puck has with the ice and allows it to travel further on the ice, without "sticking".
 This is convenient from a player's point of view since he prefers to maintain his momentum on the ice without having to stop and hit the puck again to get it moving.

 Freezing the puck is also done to intentionally reduce how much it bounces during play.
 This enables better control of puck movement.

-The hockey stick has several different features illustrating the physics of hockey (as related to the equipment side).
-The hockey stick is designed to enable good puck control, while also being lightweight and strong enough to withstand the stresses placed on it during use.
+The hockey stick has several different features.
+It is designed to enable good puck control, while also being lightweight and strong enough to withstand the stresses placed on it during use.

 One of the key features of a hockey stick that affects puck control is the curvature of the blade, which acts as a type of self-centering mechanism.
 When the puck is struck the curvature of the blade "forces" it towards the bottom of the curve, where it tends to sit for the brief duration of impact before flying off.
 This allows a player to make more consistent shots since the puck tends to fly off the same part of the blade every time.

 However, for the sake of fairness and uniformity of play, regulations typically limit the amount of curvature a player's blade can have.
 For example, in the NHL the maximum curvature is defined as follows: The perpendicular distance from a line drawn from the heel of the blade to the end of the blade, and to the point on the blade of maximum distance, shall not exceed three-quarters of an inch.
 A diagram of this is shown below.

 In the above diagram the maximum allowable distance denoted by the blue line is three-quarters of an inch.